taborlab/FlowCal/doc/excel_ui/analysis.rst

-Analysis performed by the Excel UI
+Analysis Performed by the Excel UI
 ==================================

 The analysis that FlowCal's Excel UI performs is divided roughly in two phases: processing of calibration beads and processing of samples.
 We will now describe the steps involved in each.